Frequently asked questions on the legal issues relating to bank holidays

-- The best practice approach is to suggest that workers take their paid holiday.
-If workers do not want to take payment for holiday during sick leave then the employer must agree that accrued entitlement may be taken even in a subsequent holiday year.
+The best approach is to suggest that workers take their paid holiday.
+If workers do not want to take payment for holiday during sick leave, then the employer must agree that accrued entitlement may be taken even in a subsequent holiday year.
 Employers cannot force staff to take paid holiday leave during sickness absence to stop their staff accruing long periods of untaken leave.

-- Employers should continue to ask for certification of illness from any employee who tries to convert holidays into sick leave, and incorporate a standard reporting procedure into their holiday policies.
+- Employers should continue to ask for certification of illness from any employee who tries to convert holiday into sick leave and incorporate a standard reporting procedure into their holiday policies.

-- Employers must generally be very careful with workers who are on long-term sick leave as extra costs will be incurred and they are also likely to be protected by the Disability Discrimination Act 1995.
+- Employers must generally be very careful with workers who are on long-term sick leave as extra costs will be incurred and they are also likely to be protected by the disability discrimination provisions in the Equality Act 2010.

-- Employers may amend precedent contracts to contractually limit the carry-over period for leave although a safe period for this remains unclear.
-(Or the carry over period for untaken leave may be dealt with by collective agreement.)
+- Employers may contractually limit the carry-over period for leave – at the moment the safe period appears to be 18 months.
+(Alternatively the carry over period for untaken leave may be dealt with by collective agreement.)